anton-k/csound-live-sampler/README.md

     ```

 The latter option is useful if we want to run the performance on another
-computer without the need to rerender it.
+computer without the need to re render it.
 If the config file does not change
 we can just run generated file with csound:

 ```
 csound live.csd
 ```

-in the following sections we will look at how to describe live performances
+In the following sections we will look at how to describe live performances
 with config file.
 We can also find some examples at the examples directory of this repo.

 ## Live performance